 Cancellation of Studies

-If the reasons are due to force majeure, the absence of the scholarship holder would lead to an extension of the originally agreed eligibility period in order to finalize the mobility concerned.
+If the reasons are due to force majeure, the absence of the scholarship holder would lead to an extension of the originally agreed eligibility period to finalize the mobility concerned.
 Hence, the coordinator must send to the Agency a duly substantiated request to extend the eligibility period of the Grant Agreement in question.
 This request will be treated as an official amendment.

-If the interruption is due to academic reasons, as students have to study or carry out research or other activities for a short period at the home country or at other countries which are not the ones of the institutions included in the partnership, the monthly allowance is not paid for this period.
+If the interruption is due to academic reasons, as students have to study or carry out research or other activities for a short period in the home country or in other countries which are not the ones of the institutions included in the partnership, the monthly allowance is not paid for this period.
 Mobility flows are not allowed between institutions placed in the country of origin/nationality of the individual(s) concerned.
 The interruption can take place only after 6 consecutive months of study at host institutions.

 CLICK HERE TO